rabihkodeih/leadbook/README.md

 ## Common Installation

-Both parts are in one source control repo.
+Both parts are in one source control repository.
 Before installation, make sure that `Python3.6`, `pip3` and `virtualenv` are all installed and working fine:

     apt-get update